-The transport of turbines and construction materials to the site, which will occur on specified routes only (see Section 4.4 in Chapter 4 of this EIAR), will also give rise to exhaust emissions associated with the transport vehicles.
+The transport of turbines and construction materials to the Proposed Development site, which will occur on specified routes only (see Section 4.5 of the EIAR), will also give rise to exhaust emissions associated with the transport vehicles.
 This constitutes a slight negative impact in terms of air quality.
 Mitigation measures in relation to exhaust emissions are presented below.

-4. Waste Disposal
+5. Waste Disposal